MetOffice/dm-dps-wmo-codes-registry/README.md

-# registry-config-base
+# codes-wmo-deploy

-Provides configuration, UI templates and bootstraping for a starting registry installation.
+Provides configuration, UI templates and bootstraping for the WMO codes registry installation.

-Custom installations can fork this repository then customize the configuration and UI files.
-This makes it possible to pull in an merge upstream UI fixes made in this base repository.

 N.B.
 Requires registry-core 0.1.1 or higher